kritikjain9/Quotes-Chrome-Extension/README.md

 # Quotes-Chrome-Extension
- You click on this google chrome extension to get a random Inspirational Quote every time
+ You click on this google chrome extension to get a random Inspirational Quote every time.